hbhfly/cloud-commerce-datahub-sample-setup/README.md

 - config folder: The folder that contains the Data Hub configuration files and folders.

 config folder
 - lib folder: An optional folder where you can add pre-compiled extensions.
 The JAR files and Java libraries that support the pre-compiled extensions should reside in this folder.
+If you have extensions with dependencies, put the source extension in this folder.
+The dependent extension goes in the corresponding custom extension folder.
 - logback.xml: The file that defines logging details.
 - datahub-environment.conf: The file that contains the properties shared by all environments in a basic Data Hub configuration.
 - datahub-environment-[environment_code].conf: The file that contains unique properties that are assigned to specific environments.